tmtsoftware/osw-examples/lscs-example/README.md

 * m1cs-comsassembly - an assembly that talks to the coms HCD
 * m1cs-comshcd - an HCD that talks to the coms hardware
 * m1cs-comsdeploy - for starting/deploying HCDs and assemblies
+* m1cs-lscs-sim - A C socket server that simulates an external socket API (see the README.md for how to build)

 ## Upgrading CSW Version